Spinal-Tap369/ITC-daily-close-share-price-prediction/README.md

+# Do not use this to predict stocks irl.
+This is just a demo for a LSTM model

 # Stock Price Prediction using LSTM

 This project aims to predict stock prices using Long Short-Term Memory (LSTM) neural networks.
 It utilizes historical stock price data along with technical indicators to train an LSTM model for predicting future stock prices.